 Speed and efficiency: Research by Sparkbox demonstrates that using the Carbon Design System made building a simple form page 47% faster (median time 2 hours) compared to coding from scratch (median time 4.2 hours).

-Design systems ensure unified user experience across multiple products, platforms, and teams.
-When every button, form field, and navigation pattern follows the same rules, users develop familiarity that transfers across your entire product ecosystem.
+Design systems ensure a unified user experience across multiple products, platforms, and teams.
+When every button, form field, and navigation pattern follows the same rules, users develop familiarity that transfers across your entire product suite.

 A Forrester study on Figma's Dev Mode found that improved design-dev efficiency delivered a 351% ROI and a net present value of $7.9 million over three years.
 Shared language and components reduce miscommunication and handoff friction.